Paul Curran (hurler): Inter-county

 Three successive Munster titles proved beyond Tipperary, however, in spite of a shock defeat by Cork in the provincial quarter-final, Tipperary used the qualifiers to good effect and qualified for the All-Ireland decider on 5 September 2010.
 Kilkenny were the opponents once again as they sought a fifth successive All-Ireland crown title.
 "The Cats" lost talisman Henry Shefflin early in the game due to injury, while Tipp's Lar Corbett ran riot and scored a hat-trick of goals before Noel McGrath added a fourth.
 The 4–17 to 1–18 victory gave Curran his first All-Ireland medal on the field of play.
 He later won a first All-Star.

 Tipperary reclaimed the provincial crown in 2011 following a huge 7–19 to 0–19 drubbing of Waterford in the decider.
 It was Curran's third Munster medal.
 Tipperary subsequently faced Kilkenny in a third successive All-Ireland decider on 4 September 2011.
 Goals by Michael Fennelly and Richie Hogan in either half gave Kilkenny, who many viewed as the underdogs going into the game, a 2–17 to 1–16 victory.
 In spite of this defeat Curran later collected a second successive All-Star.

 Curran was appointed captain of the team in 2012 as Tipperary won their fourth Munster crown in five years.
 The 2–17 to 0–16 defeat of Waterford gave Curran a fourth provincial winners' medal.

 Pádraic Maher replaced Curran as Tipperary's first-choice full-back in 2014, with the latter being dropped to the bench.
 He played no part during the championship campaign which eventually saw Tipperary face an All-Ireland final draw and subsequent defeat by old rivals Kilkenny.

-On 30 April 2015, He announced his retirement from inter-county hurling the next day.
+On 30 April 2015, he announced his retirement from inter-county hurling after 15 years.